Who I Am

 • Motel maid at 12

-• Own business at 11, washing windows and cleaning houses (one family often paid me $10 each time I spent 5-8 hours cleaning their house)
+• Own business at 11, washing windows and cleaning houses (one family often paid me only $10 each time I spent 5-8 hours cleaning their house)

-A Sampling of My Photography
+A Sampling of My Photography:

 Weddings